Sanjeev Bhaskar: Career

-As part of the BBC's series of programmes on the 60th anniversary of the independence of India and Pakistan, he filmed a BBC documentary series India with Sanjeev Bhaskar with director Deep Sehgal which was broadcast in August 2007.
-According to the BBC it included "an emotional journey" to his father's ancestral home which is now in Pakistan.
-His first book India with Sanjeev Bhaskar, based on the documentary series, became a Sunday Times bestseller in 2007.
+As part of the BBC's series of programmes on the 60th anniversary of the independence of India and Pakistan, he filmed a BBC documentary series India with Sanjeev Bhaskar with director Deep Sehgal, which was broadcast in August 2007.
+According to the BBC it included "an emotional journey" to his father's ancestral home, now in Pakistan.
+His first book, India with Sanjeev Bhaskar, based on the documentary series, became a Sunday Times bestseller in 2007.
 He also featured in a Channel 4 documentary series called The House That Made Me.
 This show, produced by Nutopia in 2010, recreated his childhood home and introduced him to the characters of his youth.

 He wrote and starred in the ITV sitcom Mumbai Calling and the UK tour of the hit American improv show Totally Looped.

-On 31 October 2014 Bhaskar hosted Kermode and Mayo's Film Review, standing in for Simon Mayo on the BBC's flagship film show.
+On 31 October 2014, Bhaskar hosted Kermode and Mayo's Film Review, standing in for Simon Mayo on the BBC's flagship film show.
 He also played the lead character in the online animation Rajesh Finesse in 2014.

-In 2005 Bhaskar was awarded the Officer of the Order of the British Empire (OBE) in the New Year Honours List.
-On 23 February 2009 he was appointed chancellor of the University of Sussex, and he was formally installed at the university's summer graduation ceremony on 22 July 2009.
-On 26 July 2019 Bhaskar was awarded an honorary doctorate by the university in recognition of his ten years in post as chancellor.